-Capacitors are used to “Store electrical energy”, along with Resistors they make up two of the fundamental components used in electronic circuits.
+Capacitors are used to “Store electrical energy” along with Resistors they make up two of the fundamental components used in electronic circuits.
+An ideal capacitor should have neither inductance nor resistance.

 Capacitors – Use